wantongli/wantongli.github.io/_members/wantong.md

 ---

 ### Biosketch
-Wantong Li is an assistant professor of electrical and computer engineering at The University of California, Riverside, where he directs the Intelligent Computing Architecture and Nanosystems (ICAN) Group.
+Wantong Li is an assistant professor of electrical and computer engineering at The University of California, Riverside, where he directs the Intelligent Computing Architecture and Nanosystem (ICAN) Group.
 He received the B.S. degree in electrical engineering from Washington University in St. Louis in 2015, and the M.S. degree in electrical engineering from Columbia University in 2016.
 He obtained the Ph.D. degree from Georgia Institute of Technology, where he was advised by [Prof. Shimeng Yu](https://shimeng.ece.gatech.edu/).
 From 2017 to 2019, he worked as an IC design engineer at Power Integrations and Micron Technology.
 He also held internship positions at AMD, MediaTek, Roche Diagnostics, and bioMérieux.

 ### Education
-* Ph.D., Electrical and Computer Engineering, Georgia Institute of Technology, 2024
+* Ph.D., electrical and computer engineering, Georgia Institute of Technology, 2024
-* M.S., Electrical Engineering, Columbia University, 2016
+* M.S., electrical engineering, Columbia University, 2016
-* B.S., Electrical Engineering, Washington University in St. Louis, 2015
+* B.S., electrical engineering, Washington University in St. Louis, 2015

 ### Honors and Awards
 * ECE Interdisciplinary Research (INSPIRE) Fellowship, Georgia Tech